trivnguyen/tri-nguyen-web/content/talk/aas2019/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Gravitational Waves", "LIGO", "LSTM", "Machine Learning", "Detector Characterization"]
+tags = ["Gravitational Waves", "LIGO", "LSTM", "Machine Learning", "Detector Characterization", "Caltech SURF", "AAS"]

 # Markdown Slides (optional).
 #   Associate this page with Markdown slides.